- Publications and resources

 |Test of English as a Foreign Language paper based test (TOEFL PB)||530|

-Validity of general English language test when applying for SPL
+Validity of general English language test when applying for RPL

-The test taken by applicant shall not be older than 2 years on date of application for the SPL.
+The test taken by applicant shall not be older than 2 years on date of application for the RPL.

 Information on TOEIC